Help Transform the Lives of South Sudanese Orphans Through Education in Kenya

 Thanks For Your incredible Support

-Since its founding in 2009, Seeds has been able to educate 150 South Sudanese refugee orphans in Kenya.
+Since its founding in 2009, Seeds has been able to educate more than 180 South Sudanese refugee orphans in Kenya.

-In recent years, more than 50 students have graduated from high school in Kenya.
+In recent years, more than 60 students have graduated from high school in Kenya.
 More than 20 have been supported by sponsors to attend university in Kenya.
-Four outstanding students have won scholarships to study in Canada.
+Five outstanding students have won scholarships to study in Canada.

 Seeds leaders feel strongly that our students need more education or training in a trade to truly contribute to rebuilding South Sudan.